 I was minding my own business walking through Pick n Pay.
 I heard a man singing.
-I tried to walk by, in fact I did, but I didn’t get very far when I turned back.
+I tried to walk by, in fact, I did, but I didn’t get very far when I turned back.

 Mr Ackerman was interested.
 He called me and asked if I wanted to continue with music.
-I said that, that was my dream.
+I said that was my dream.
 He said I should go find out the fees to study.
 I took the information back to him and he gave me a check for the full three years.
 I studied conducting, then education as well as music and the history of music.
 I graduated in 2003, I got my diploma in music.

 While I was studying there was a competition of Pick n Pay chorus on in Johannesburg.
 I was asked to go perform.
-The company was so happy, especially Mr Ackerman and his family that I now perform to all of the functions.
+The company was so happy, especially Mr Ackerman and his family that I now perform at all of the functions.
 I’m also a gospel singer in a church.
 The gospel group was formed in 1994.
 I sang there for ten years, performing around South Africa.

 What is your biggest dream now?

 I want my own album.
 I have discussed with Sizwe Zako the producer of Rebecca Malope.
 I would like this year to have my own solo album of gospel.
 He said “No problem”.